-Month 8 of pregnancy begins on week 29 and finishes with week 32.
+Month 8 of pregnancy begins on week 29 and finishes with week 32 and is therefore part of the third trimester of pregnancy.
 During these four weeks, fetal growth is considerable, since he is half the total weight that he will have at birth.
 Moreover, he is setting into the birth position.

 Symptoms to expect